shuai-xu/flink/docs/dev/connectors/elasticsearch.md

 The above example will let the sink re-add requests that failed due to queue capacity saturation and drop requests with malformed documents, without failing the sink.
 For all other failures, the sink will fail.
-If a `ActionRequestFailureHandler` is not provided to the constructor, the sink will fail for any kind of error.
+If an `ActionRequestFailureHandler` is not provided to the constructor, the sink will fail for any kind of error.

 Note that `onFailure` is called for failures that still occur only after the